Legislature(2025 - 2026)BARNES 124

 11:26:45 AM

-REPRESENTATIVE SADDLER asked how the DCBP does work regarding
+REPRESENTATIVE SADDLER asked how the division determines

-the determination of someone's qualifications for the
+someone's qualifications for the professional license for which

-professional license they are applying for.
-He asked what a
+they are applying.
+He asked what a "limited purpose" license is

-"limited purpose" license is and asked why the proposed
+and asked why the proposed legislation doesn't provide specific

-professions covered by a "limited purpose" license.
+definition of the professions covered by a "limited purpose"

-veterinarian providing services to dog teams running the
+services to dog teams running the Iditarod as a moment where a

-come into effect.
+"limited purpose" license might come into effect.

 11:31:19 AM